Katee/kate.io/content/posts/2017-08-22-weird-python-integers.md

 What happens if we change the value of an integer in this table?
 Python has a module called [ctypes](https://docs.python.org/3/library/ctypes.html) that can be misused to directly edit memory.
 (We could also use a debugger but this way all the examples are in Python.)

+Note: this code is very platform dependent.
+If it doesn't work you might be using Python 2 instead of Python 3.
+In Python 2 changing `mutate_int` so that both instances of 24 are 16 may work.

 {{< highlight python3 >}}
 >>> import ctypes
 >>>